Operator Shifting for Model-based Policy Evaluation: Introduction

 In practice, the true transition matrix $P$ and the reward vector $b$ are often inaccessible.
 In the model-based RL, one approximates the transition matrix $P$ and the reward vector $b$ by the empirical data $\hat{P}$ and $\hat{b}$ estimated from samples, respectively \cite{levine2013guided,deisenroth2011pilco,sutton1991dyna,watter2015embed, oh2015action}.
 A naive approach is to solve

 Even if $\hat{P}$ and $\hat{b}$ are unbiased estimates for $P$ and $b$, $\hat{v} = \l(I-\g\hat{P} \r)^{-1} \hat{b}$ is a biased estimate for $v$, i.e., $\E_{\hat{P},\hat{b}}\hat{v}\neq v$.

-The operator augmentation idea was introduced in \cite{etter2020operator,etter2021operator} to address this issue.
+The operator shifting idea was introduced in \cite{etter2020operator,etter2021operator} to address this issue.
 The paper \cite{etter2020operator} considers the noisy symmetric elliptic systems, while the follow-up paper \cite{etter2021operator} addresses the asymmetric setting under the assumption that $\h{b}$ is isotropic, i.e., $\E[\h{b} \h{b}^\top]=I$.
 However, this isotropic condition often fails to hold in RL.
-In this paper, we extend the operator augmentation framework to general MDPs of form \eqref{eq: origin}.
-When applying this framework to the MDP setting, we add an appropriately chosen matrix $\hat{K}$ to the operator $\l(I-\g \hat{P} \r)^{-1}$ so that the augmented estimate $\t{v}= \l[\l(I-\g \hat{P} \r)^{-1} - \b\hat{K}\r]\h{b}$ is a better estimate than $\hat{v}$ in the sense that,
+In this paper, we extend the operator shifting framework to general MDPs of form \eqref{eq: origin}.
+When applying this framework to the MDP setting, we add an appropriately chosen matrix $\hat{K}$ to the operator $\l(I-\g \hat{P} \r)^{-1}$ so that the shifted estimate $\t{v}= \l[\l(I-\g \hat{P} \r)^{-1} - \b\hat{K}\r]\h{b}$ is a better estimate than $\hat{v}$ in the sense that,

 for a certain norm $\ll \cdot \rl$.